cloudberrydb/cloudberrydb/.github/pull_request_template.md

 - [ ] Add tests for the change
 - [ ] Pass `make installcheck`
 - [ ] Pass `make -C src/test installcheck-cbdb-parallel`
-- [ ] Feel free to @cloudberrydb/dev team for review and approval when your PR is ready🥳
+- [ ] Feel free to request `cloudberrydb/dev` team for review and approval when your PR is ready🥳